-Technical Resources - Sample Training Sessions
+Technical Resources - Sample Training Sessions for Step 1 Individualized Training

 These Sample Sessions are designed to support Clubs and Academies on delivering soccer programs while adhering to the protocols and recommendations in place.

 The resources provide a modified soccer experience with examples of session activities and plans that could be implemented as a basic structure to ensure sessions are physically active and conducted in a safe and fun environment.
 These sessions create an environment whereby Players will experience controlling, juggling, and passing the ball either individually or with a partner.